Skip to content

 Practical Tips

-• Rim Drive typically opens late July through midOctober depending on snow conditions.
+• Rim Drive usually opens late July through mid-October, depending entirely on snowpack.
+Early-season trips should always double-check road status.

-• Crater Lake Lodge dining room requires lunch reservations – call weeks ahead during peak season.
+• The dining room at Crater Lake Lodge requires lunch reservations, especially in summer.
+Calling a few weeks ahead is strongly recommended during peak season.

 Morning: Sunrise at Discovery Point